-Secondary infection, cell entry (Figs. 3.1, 3.5).
-As described above, either GP64 or an active form of the F protein, is required for secondary infection.
-GP64 is an envelope fusion protein that, in addition to being required for exit from cells, is involved in initiating infection of other It may also be an attachment factor, although the receptors it interacts with have not been defined.
-Since AcMNPV is capable of entering many types of cells, including those of vertebrates, receptors may be common molecules such as phospholipids [54].
-In both insect and vertebrate cells, entry is mediated by GP64 via clathrin-mediated endocytosis [55] (Fig. 3.5).
+Since AcMNPV is capable of entering many types of cells, including those of vertebrates, receptors may be common molecules such as phospholipids (61).
+In both insect and vertebrate cells, entry is mediated by GP64 via clathrin-mediated endocytosis (62) (Figure 5).
 In this process, clathrin becomes concentrated in indentations or pits on the surface of plasma membranes.
 These structures are involved in the selective uptake of proteins into eukaryotic cells.
-Viruses commonly attach to receptors located on the surface of these clathrincoated structures.
+Viruses commonly attach to receptors located on the surface of these clathrin-coated structures.
 The receptors contain internalization signals and upon binding to a viral attachment protein are stimulated to cause the pit to invaginate into the cytoplasm of the cell.
 This internalized vesicle is called an endosome or endocytic vesicle.
 It subsequently becomes acidified which causes the viral fusion protein to change conformation resulting in the merging of the viral envelope with the endosome membrane.
 This provides an opening or pore through which the nucleocapsid can enter the cell cytoplasm.
-It then moves to the nucleus and appear to enter through nuclear pores (see above) [25].
+It then moves to the nucleus and appears to enter through nuclear pores (see above) (25).
 Once they have entered the nucleus, the DNA can be uncoated and the secondary replication can commence.
-It has also been demonstrated that AcMNPV can enter cells at low pH (pH 4.8) by apparently by fusing directly with the cell membrane independent of endocytosis [56].
+It has also been demonstrated that AcMNPV can enter cells at low pH (pH 4.8) by apparently fusing directly with the cell membrane independent of endocytosis (63).
 However, it is not clear the cells and virus would encounter a pH this low under normal conditions.